-Legal Reference:A.C.A. § 6-13-620Date Adopted:March 11, 2008Last Revised:August 12, 2008
+Date Adopted: March 11, 2008 Last Revised: August 12, 2008

-1.2-BOARD ORGANIZATION AND VACANCIES
+1.2-BOARD ORGANIZATION and VACANCIES

 The Board shall elect a president, vice president, secretary, and designate a legislative liaison at the first regular meeting following the later of the certification of the results of the annual September school election or if there is a runoff election, at the first regular meeting following the certification of the results of a runoff election.
 Officers shall serve one-year terms and perform those duties as prescribed by policy of the Board.
 The board shall also elect through a resolution passed by a majority vote one of its members to be the primary board disbursing officer and may designate one or more additional board members as alternate board disbursing officers.
-A copy of the resolution will be sent to the county treasurer and to the Department of Finance and Administration director.
+A copy of the resolution will be sent to the county treasurer and to the director of the Department of Finance and Administration.